Xi, Putin hail 'stabilising' China-Russia alliance

-BEIJING: China's President Xi Jinping and Russian leader Vladimir Putin hailed their countries' "stabilising" economic, political and security alliance in the face of "turbulent" times globally, as they spoke via video call on Wednesday (Feb 4).
+BEIJING: China's President Xi Jinping and Russia's Vladimir Putin hailed the strengthening of bilateral ties in the face of a "turbulent" global situation, in a video call on Wednesday (Feb 4).

+Several hours later, Chinese state media said Xi held a phone call with United States President Donald Trump, without immediately providing further details.

-Moscow and Beijing have sought to present a united front against the West, with ties deepening since Russia's 2022 Ukraine offensive.
+China and Russia have sought to present a united front against the West, with ties deepening since Moscow's 2022 Ukraine offensive.

-The call comes days after top officials from both countries agreed ties could "break new ground" this year as Moscow and Beijing ramp up economic cooperation.
+The Xi-Putin call, which a Kremlin aide said lasted nearly an hour and a half, came ahead of the fourth anniversary of Russia's military campaign later this month.

+Moscow has increasingly relied on China throughout the conflict to keep its economy afloat while faced with crippling Western sanctions.

 "Since the beginning of the year, the international situation has become increasingly turbulent," Xi told Putin in a readout reported by Chinese state broadcaster CCTV.